 In-house teams respond to the demands of the business they serve.
 In-house lawyers are likely to be very busy for a range of reasons.
 They are also likely, in the words of one GC we spoke to, be trying to calm the hysteria within.

-A time for compassion not generic comms
+This is a time for compassion - not generic comms

 I will not be alone in having received emails from companies who I don’t have a strong relationship with telling me that they are there for me.
 GDPR seems to have been thrown out of the window and anyone who once happened across my email is contacting me.
 GCs are no different in this regard.